percona/pmm_dump_docs/docs/export_instance.md

 # Exporting metrics for a specific database instance

-You may monitor dozens of database servers with PMM, but you may need to export metrics only for one or a few of them at the moment.
+You may monitor dozens of database servers with PMM, but you may need to export metrics only for one or a few of them at a time.

 To filter exported data for an instance, first you need to identify the instance name or the Service ID.
 You can find these details in the "Inventory / Services" dashboard: